alfred4ibmOrg/ACE4MAG/Toolkit-Experience/Lab_2/ReadMe-X.md

 In this section we use App Connect Designer to configure callable flows, to enable secure connectivity between flows running in IBM App Connect on IBM Cloud and in an integration server in your on-premises App Connect Enterprise.

 1\.
-Open a Firefox browser window and enter the Cluster Homepage that was provided to you by the instructor.
+Open a Firefox browser window and enter the CPD Homepage that was provided to you by the instructor.
 The URL will take you to the CP4I Platform Navigator.
 The URL should look similar to this one which is to the chopper cluster: https://cpd-cp4i.apps.chopper.coc-ibm.com/zen/#/homepage

 **Note:** ***if you already have the CP4I Platform Navigator page open go to step 4***